"Chalk Rock Mountain"

-Chalk Rock Mountain (13,055) is sequenced with Mount Kreutzer and an unnamed 12er for a Class 2 day hike above Tincup, CO and the beautiful Mirror Lake.
+Chalk Rock Mountain (13,064) is sequenced with Mount Kreutzer and an unnamed 12er for a Class 2 day hike above Tincup, CO and the beautiful Mirror Lake.
 The trailhead is accessible by passenger vehicles of most types over graded gravel roads, however the short three-mile stretch of rocky road from Tincup to the trailhead may lead to preferring something with a little better ground clearance.
 This combination makes an easy day hike that can get you back to your vehicle by early to mid-afternoon.
 The nearby Mirror Lake is a beautiful and scenic mountain lake that's worth the side trip.
+Lidar added 9 feet of elevation to this summit changing it from 13,055 ft. to 13,064 ft.

 Chalk Rock Mtn.
 South Ridge Route